kotor-speedruns/kotor-speedruns.github.io/kotor1/Miscellaneous/KotOR Bingo.md

 **Blow Up Matrik's Apartment**
 - Matrik is in the Lower City Apartments (East).
 This requires Persuading him to trust you and then giving him the Permacrete Detonator that's available from Kebla Yurt's shop in the Upper City South.

+**Buy Any Medpac for 120 Credits**
+- Any of the three main medpacs can cost 120 credits in the right circumstances; buying just one of these will be sufficient for this task.
+The medpacs are:
+  - *Medpac*, poison the kolto source on Manaan to triple the price of medpacs to make a 40-credit Medpac cost 120 credits
+  - *Advanced Medpac*, buy the 80-credit Advanced Medpac from Mika's shop, which marks up prices by 50% to 120 credits.
+You'll have to sell an Advanced Medpac to Mika before you can buy it.
+  - *Life Support Pack*, buy this from any shop giving a 20% discount to make the 150 credit price 120 credits instead.
+Shops that can give 20% discounts include Zelka's clinic after giving him the Rakghoul Serum, or Suvam Tam's shop after beating him at Pazaak 10 times.

 **Convict Both Rickard and Handon**
 - This is the best outcome for the "Murdered Settler" quest on Dantooine, given to you by Bolook in the Grove.
 You must investigate thoroughly enough to conclude that both suspects tried to kill the victim.

+**Create Any Type of Forge Droid**
+- This refers to the Forge Droid Type A-F that can be created using the terminals in the final hallway before the Viewing Platform on the Star Forge.
+Any type of droid satisfies this task.

+**Deactivate the Steam Vents**
+- The Steam Vents exist in the eastern wing of the Manaan Sith Base, and can be deactivated from any terminal via Computer Use, or from a switch on the other side of the Steam Vents.

 **Defeat Every Pazaak Player Once**
 - This includes defeating these players: